 Not all drama is based on fiction!
 This activity is a great way to explore how drama-makers (playwrights, actors, dramaturgs, directors, set and costume designers) can play with the ideas related to a “real” topic in order to create an artistic, symbolic, absurd, or stylistic representation of it through Drama.

 - Play as a whole class with one Expert up the front.

 - Allow the “audience” to ask questions of the Expert to help prompt them if they get stuck.

 - Create a panel of Experts, with two or three students in front of the class discussing their topic of expertise.

-- Add simple props or costumes such as a coat, glasses, or other items to help students with their ‘expert’ characterisation.
+- Add simple props or costumes such as a coat, glasses, or other items to help students with their ‘expert’ characterization.

 Layer in Context:

 - Choose topics that are connected to content you have been exploring with your class.
-They could be related to anything at all, from Science and Maths to Humanities, Social Sciences, Sport or Music.
+They could be related to anything at all, from Science and Math to Humanities, Social Sciences, Sports, or Music.

 - Have each student in the group play a character from a text or narrative they know.
 Give a situation from the text as a prompt for the character to talk about for their allotted time.